tcltk/tcl/doc/markdown/interp.md

 : This option specifies the number of milliseconds after the moment defined in the **-seconds** option that the time limit will fire.
 It should only ever be specified in conjunction with the **-seconds** option (whether it was set previously or is being set this invocation.)

 [-seconds]{.lit}
-: This option specifies the number of seconds after the epoch (see **clock seconds**) that the time limit for the interpreter will be triggered.
+: This option specifies the number of seconds after the epoch (see [clock seconds][clock]) that the time limit for the interpreter will be triggered.
 The limit will be triggered at the start of the second unless specified at a sub-second level using the **-milliseconds** option.
 This option may be the empty string, which indicates that a time limit is not set for the interpreter.

 [-value]{.lit}
 : This option specifies the number of commands that the interpreter may execute before triggering the command limit.
 This option may be the empty string, which indicates that a command limit is not set for the interpreter.